cludwell/sidequest/progress.md

 10/18
 fixing seeding

+10/19
+-lots of debugging and setting up render environment -had to rewrite seeding scripts

+10/20
+-fixed splash sizing

 TO DO MVP
--take screenshots

 -make sure that dungeonmaster loads with prompt
--make cantrip and spell components for drop down tables -will eventually want to do some error handling
+-will eventually want to do some form error handling on race and class selection

 TO DO POLISH
 -reuse char sheet modal and make a scene modal to put in header when selected